lcr95/lcr95-backup.github.io/_posts/2020-05-26-elasticserach-phonetic-plugin.md

 # Plugin Installation
-In this article, we will use docker as the enviroment.Checkout [Install plugin on Elasticserach container]({% post_url 2020-05-20-docker-compose-elasticsearch-plugin %}) for more infomation.
+In this article, we will use docker as the enviroment.Checkout [Install plugin on Elasticsearch container]({% post_url 2020-05-20-docker-compose-elasticsearch-plugin %}) for more infomation.

 Add the following new inline in ``docker-entrypoint-es.sh`` :
 ```bash